unige-pinfo-2019/slides/README.md

      - identify the SysAdmin & ProjectLeader

  - Checkout your Project & Write this information into the README.md
+ - Make sure that you followed the part 1 of the tutorial at : http://www.hostettler.net/2019/02/17/microservice-architecture-part-1.html and that you have 4 running services.

 # Choose a project (in your team)
  - Think about the project.
 Purpose?
 Requirements?